gmosx/normal-template/README.md

 Normal Template
 ===============

 Normal templates are simple, yet powerful.
 They are safe, usable in non XML/HTML contexts and portable to any programming language.
+Normal templates can be used at client or server side.

 This package contains a CommonJS compatible JavaScript implementation.
 It is part of the [Nitro](http://www.nitrojs.org/) ecosystem of Web Application development tools.
+For extra convenience, a jQuery plugin is also included.

 A Python port is available at: [http://github.com/tkouts/py-normal-template](http://github.com/tkouts/py-normal-template)